$J$-invariant of linear algebraic groups of outer type: -invariant for groups of outer type

 with $\codim e_l=l$, $r=[\frac{n+1}{2}]+1$, $k_2=[\log_2 n]$ and $k_i=[\log_2\frac{2n}{2i-3}]$, $i\ge 3$, and this gives the respective parameters of the $J$-invariant for type $^2\D_n$ when the algebra $A$ is split.

 Therefore, it remains to consider the case when the algebra $A$ is arbitrary.

-Similarly to the unitary case we consider a generic generically quasi-split variety homogeneous under the group ${\PGO^+(A,\sigma)\times \PGL_1(A)}$, which is the product of the orthogonal Grassmannian of parabolic subgroups of type $\{1,2,\ldots,n-2\}$ considered above and $\SB(A)$.
+Similarly to the unitary case we consider a generic generically quasi-split variety homogeneous under the group ${\PGO^+(A,\sigma)\times \PGL_1(A)}$ (in particular, the central simple algebra $A$ is generic), which is the product of the orthogonal Grassmannian of parabolic subgroups of type $\{1,2,\ldots,n-2\}$ considered above and $\SB(A)$.

 The respective quasi-split group $G^{qs}$ from sequence~\eqref{normedc2} is a central product of a group of type $^2\D_n$ and a group of type $^1\A_{2n-1}$.
-Since the normed Chow motive of a generic orthogonal Grassmannian of parabolic subgroups of type $\{1,2,\ldots,n-2\}$ is indecomposable, the image of $c$ is trivial on the first component (i.e., on this orthogonal Grassmannian).
-Note that $\CH^*_K(\PP^{2n-1})=\ff_2[e]/(e^{2n})$.
-The proof of Proposition~\ref{prop69} below shows that the image of $c$ on the second factor, i.e., on $\PP^{2n-1}$ is generated by $e$, if $n$ is even and by $e^2$, if $n$ is odd, and $\codim e=1$.
+Since the normed Chow motive of a generic orthogonal Grassmannian $X$ of parabolic subgroups of type $\{1,2,\ldots,n-2\}$ is indecomposable, its normed Chow group over a splitting field does not contain rational cycles of positive codimension.
+Note also that $\CH^*_K(\PP^{2n-1})=\ff_2[h]/(h^{2n})$.
+The proof of Proposition~\ref{prop69} below shows that the subring of rational cycles on $X\times \SB(A)$ in the generic case is generated by the cycle $1\times h$, if $n$ is even and by $1\times h^2$, if $n$ is odd, and $\codim h=1$.

 Therefore, the ring $C^*$ equals

 with $\codim e=1$, $k=\frac{1+(-1)^{n+1}}{2}$, and $r$ and $k_i$ as in formula~\eqref{ogr}.